-So, I was walking my three dogs the other morning (yes 3 – I know, insane) when a mom I’ve known several years pulled up in her minivan.
+The Perfect Sports Parent Doesn’t Exist.
+So, I was walking my three dogs the other morning (yes, 3 – I know, insane) when a mom I’ve known several years pulled up in her minivan.
 She’s been a big fan and supporter of Ilovetowatchyouplay and even mentioned once writing a piece for us.
 After a few minutes of chit-chatting, she apologized for never getting it done and confessed that she had been really struggling with the whole “Ilovetowatchyouplay” philosophy.
 She felt she was dishonest to write a piece for us when she herself wasn’t truly able to embrace what the website stands for yet.
 It really took me aback, and I haven’t stopped thinking about that conversation.
 So, I decided I needed to clear the air and set one thing straight that I thought was pretty obvious.

 I struggle every single day to make the right choices for my three kids in all areas of their lives.
 And anyone who says they have it all figured out just isn’t telling the truth or is delusional.
-This website was created for people like me, who are competitive, enjoy sports, love watching their kids play – but know there is a better way and want to do it better because we want our kids to be happy, healthy, and successful.
-But it’s not easy to do this today because those three things can often be at odds with how our youth sports culture operates and how that has affected us as parents and our choices, and our psyches.
+This website was created for people like me, who are competitive, enjoy sports, and love watching their kids play – but know there is a better way and want to do it better because we want our kids to be happy, healthy, and successful.
+But it’s not easy to do this today because those three things can often be at odds with how our youth sports culture operates.
+This dichotomy affects our choices, our psyches, and ultimately our kids.

-This is why we created this website.
-Because parents aren’t perfect.
+I created Ilovetowatchyouplay because parents aren’t perfect.
 And we are all struggling because we love our kids so much and want the absolute best for them.
 But sometimes, we lose sight of what that is and how to do it.
-And we need to know that others are struggling too and that there is a better way.
+And we need to know that others are struggling, too, and that there is a better way.